Azure/terraform-state-importer/README.md

 This issue means that the tool could not find a resource ID that could be mapped to the resource in the module.
 You will need to decide how to resolve this issue.

-There are two possible actions you can take:
+There are three possible actions you can take:

+##### Update your Terraform module

+This is the most common solution to this issue.
+You will need to update you module input variables to ensure that the resource ID matches your existing resource ID in Azure.

+In this case, you don't need to make any changes to the CSV file, just leave the `Action` column emty.
+The tool will recheck it on the next run and remove it from the issues list.

 ##### Ignore